QEIIMC Campus - Stakeholder Consultations

 Dropdown icon

-Architectural Drawings
+Architectural & Engineering Drawings

-A full set of architectural and engineering drawings should be provided for review.
+Where applicable, a full set of architectural and engineering drawings should be provided for review.

 Compliance with Master Plan and Design Guidelines